aws-samples/alb-sso-mwaa/README.md

 ## Quick start

-If you need to use an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) to provide OIDC based SSO to a *single exsiting* MWAA environment with uniform [Apache Airflow RBAC](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) role access, you only need to complete the steps described below in the [Quick start](#quick-start) section.
-Under this option, all HTTPS traffic between your browser and the MWAA UI console flows through the ALB, and all ALB SSO authenticated users have uniform  access to the single MWAA environment.
+If you need to use an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) to provide OIDC based SSO to a *single exsiting* Amazon MWAA environment with uniform [Apache Airflow RBAC](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) role access, you only need to complete the steps described below in the [Quick start](#quick-start) section.
+Under this option, all HTTPS traffic between your browser and the Amazon MWAA UI console flows through the ALB, and all ALB SSO authenticated users have uniform  access to the single Amazon MWAA environment.

 ### Setup